Computation of the classifying ring of formal modules: Introduction and review of some known facts

-with $x_{n-1}$ in grading degree $2(n-1)$. \item For quadratic number rings, I prove Theorem~\ref{quadratic case}: let $K$ be a quadratic extension of the rational numbers, and let $A = \mathbb{Z}[\alpha]$ be the ring of integers of $K$.
+with $x_{n-1}$ in degree $2(n-1)$, and with all tensor products taken over the ring $A$.
+To be clear, the notation $A[x_{n-1}: n\in R]$ denotes the polynomial $A$-algebra on the set of indeterminates $\{ x_{n-1}: n\in R\}$. \item For quadratic number rings, we prove Theorem \ref{quadratic case}: let $K$ be a quadratic extension of the rational numbers, and let $A = \mathbb{Z}[\alpha]$ be the ring of integers of $K$.
 Let $\Delta$ denote the discriminant of $K/\mathbb{Q}$.
-For each prime number $p$ which divides $\Delta$, let $\mathfrak{m}_p$ be the (unique, since $p$ ramifies totally in $A$) maximal ideal of $A$ over $p$.
-Let $R$ be the set of prime numbers $p$ which divide $\Delta$ and which have the property that $J^A_{p^m} = (p, \alpha-\alpha^{p^m})$ is nonprincipal for some positive integer $m$, and let $S$ be the set of integers $>1$ which are not powers of primes contained in $R$.
+Let $R$ be the set of prime numbers $p$ which divide $\Delta$ and which have the property that $J^A_{p^m} = (p, \alpha^{p^m}-\alpha)$ is nonprincipal for some positive integer $m$.
+Let $S$ be the set of integers $>1$ which are not powers of primes contained in $R$.
 Then we have an isomorphism of commutative graded $A$-algebras: